soloproyectos-js/jquery.sp-modal/README.md

 ### Pre-Configured Dialog Messages

-Even thought you can create a modal message from scratch, the library offers a set of pre-configured dialog messages.
+Even though you can create a modal message from scratch, the library offers a set of pre-configured modal messages.

 **Creates an alert message window**
 ```JavaScript